MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/deploy-manage-azure-stack-hci.md

     ![Screenshot of Volume settings.](./media/s2d/storage-spaces-volume-settings.png)

-6. In **Storage Settings**, you can specify the storage tier split, capacity, and resiliency.
+6. In **Storage settings**, you can specify the storage tier split, capacity, and resiliency.

     ![Screenshot of configure Storage settings.](./media/s2d/storage-spaces-tiering.png)